We believe that fashion should be equated with fairness, respect and equality.

 The policies have been translated in all the languages relevant for our suppliers and are available to them on our internal Suppliers Hub.

 The Modern Slavery Act is a law that was passed in the UK in 2015 to address cases of modern slavery.
 One part of the Act applies to businesses and requires regular reporting as well as greater transparency on what is being done to ensure modern slavery does not exist in operations or supply chains.

 Transparency is key to us in our relationship with external partners.
 We source our materials and products through a carefully selected network of global suppliers, many of which have worked with us since Stella McCartney was founded in 2001.

 Each of our suppliers is unique.
 We always aim to build a personal relationship with them and work together to understand their practices and systems.

-Where we identify room for improvement, we work with them to address root causes of issues.
-Sometimes, immediate action must be taken to ensure workers’ rights are not infringed and we will take urgent steps to rectify any serious issues identified.
+Where we identify room for improvement, we work with our suppliers to address the root causes of issues.
+Immediate action must sometimes be taken to ensure workers’ wellbeing and rights are protected, and we will take urgent steps to rectify any serious issues identified.

-We have been a member of the Ethical Trading Initiative (ETI) since 2021.
-This leading alliance of companies, trade unions and NGOs promotes respect for workers’ rights globally and enables brands to work alongside NGOs and trade unions to improve conditions for workers in their supply chains, and we have used the ETI Base Code as the basis of our Supplier Code of Conduct.
+We have been a member of the Ethical Trading Initiative (ETI) since 2012.
+This leading alliance of companies, NGOs and trade unions promotes respect for workers’ rights globally.
+It enables brands to work alongside NGOs and trade unions to improve conditions for workers in their supply chains.
+We have used the ETI Base Code as the basis of our Supplier Code of Conduct.